Home Depot: Politics

 Seventy-three percent of The Home Depot's campaign contributions went to Republican candidates in the 2005–2006 US elections.
 "Home Depot's PAC gives money based on a candidate's voting record, committee assignment and leadership position," said company spokesman Jerry Shields.
 The CEO in this period was Bob Nardelli, a friend of U.S. President George W. Bush.
 Nardelli hosted a garden reception/fundraiser for Bush at his Atlanta home on May 20, 2004.

+In 2005, The Home Depot was among 53 entities that contributed the maximum of $250,000 to the second inauguration of President George W. Bush.
 According to the watchdog group Documented, in 2020, The Home Depot contributed $125,000 to the Rule of Law Defense Fund, a fundraising arm of the Republican Attorneys General Association.

-In April 2021, black faith leaders in Georgia called for a nationwide boycott of The Home Depot after the company did not take a stand against the Election Integrity Act of 2021.
+In April 2021, Black faith leaders in Georgia called for a nationwide boycott of The Home Depot after the company did not take a stand against the Election Integrity Act of 2021.
 Georgia Governor Brian Kemp criticized the boycott, saying "this insanity needs to stop" and contending that it "puts partisan politics ahead of people's paychecks."

+In 2023, Home Depot Vice President of Asset Protection Scott Glenn urged Congress to pass legislation aimed at combating organized retail crime groups by testifying before the House Homeland Security Committee's Subcommittee on Counterterrorism, Law Enforcement and Intelligence.
+The bill was introduced to Congress in early 2024 and would serve to increase federal coordination with state and local law enforcement in the fight against retail crime.